Upgrading from RHEL 9 to RHEL 10

 After you have completed the preparatory steps and reviewed and resolved the problems found in the pre-upgrade report, you can perform the in-place upgrade on your system.

-This procedure lists steps required to perform the upgrade frp, RHEL 9 to RHEL 10 by using the Leapp utility.
+You can perform the upgrade from RHEL 9 to RHEL 10 by using the Leapp utility.

 Prerequisites